AdrianaV1999/auction-dapp/README.md

 ## Smart Contracts

 - **Auction.sol** — Handles bidding logic, bid history, winner payout and secret code delivery.
 Includes support for bid withdrawals and accessing bids by user
-- **AuctionFactory.sol** — Deploys new auctions and stores references to all created contracts
+- **AuctionFactory.sol** — Deploys new auctions and stores references to all created auctions
 - **Auction.json / AuctionFactory.json** — ABI files used by Web3.js to connect the frontend with the smart contracts

 ---